taichi-dev/taichi-aot-demo/tutorial.md

 mod.save(target_dir, '')
 ```

-`ti.types.ndarray` is a bit more complicated since it's a type templated on ndarray's `dtype` and `ndim`.
-If you call `add_base` twice in Python, one with an ti.ndarray of `dtype=ti.i32` and the other of `dtype=ti.math.vec2`, Taichi actually just-in-time compiles two kernels for you.
-As a result, Taichi won't be able to compile in AOT mode if ndarray's `dtype` or `ndim` is unknown, you'll have to supply that information either directly in the type annotation, or provide an example input via `template_args`.
+`ti.types.ndarray` is a bit more complicated since it requires both `dtype` and `ndim` as its type information.
+To compile Taichi kernels with `ti.types.ndarray` arguments, you'll have to supply that information either directly in the type annotation, or provide an example input via `template_args`.

-Let's take a look at the generated artifacts and its layout:
+Now that we're done with Kernel compilation, let's take a look at the generated artifacts and its layout:

 ```
 // FUTURE WORK: This is just a zip.
 Replace tcb with readable JSON